Skip to content

 • Default: danube-auth

-• When to change: Match your auth service's issuer
+• When to change: Match the --issuer used when creating tokens

 auth.jwt.expiration_time